Georgia Institute of Technology

 Atlanta, GA 30332

-Dr. Lightsey is a Professor in the Daniel Guggenheim School of Aerospace Engineering at the Georgia Institute of Technology.
-He is Director of the Space Systems Design Laboratory and Associate Director of the Center for Space Technology and Research.
-Dr. Lightsey previously worked at the University of Texas at Austin from 1999-2014 and NASA Goddard Space Flight Center from 1986-1999.
-His research program focuses on the technology of satellites, including guidance, navigation, and control systems; attitude determination and control; formation flying, satellite swarms, and satellite networks; cooperative control; proximity operations and unmanned spacecraft rendezvous; space based Global Positioning System receivers; radionavigation; visual navigation; propulsion; satellite operations; and space systems engineering.
-At UT-Austin, Dr. Lightsey founded and directed the Texas Spacecraft Lab which built university satellites.
-He has authored and coauthored over 120 technical publications.
-Dr. Lightsey is an AIAA Fellow.
-He is a member of the AIAA Small Satellite Technical Committee and has previously served on the AIAA Guidance and Control Technical Committee.
+E. Glenn Lightsey is a Professor in the Daniel Guggenheim School of Aerospace Engineering at the Georgia Institute of Technology.
+His research program is focused on the technology of satellites, including: guidance, navigation, and control systems; attitude determination and control; formation flying, satellite swarms, and satellite networks; cooperative control; proximity operations and unmanned spacecraft rendezvous; space based Global Positioning System receivers; radionavigation; visual navigation; propulsion; satellite operations; and space systems engineering.
+He has authored and coauthored more than 140 technical publications.
+He is an AIAA Fellow, and he currently serves as Associate Editor-in-Chief of the Journal of Small Satellites and Associate Editor of the AIAA Journal of Spacecraft and Rockets.
+He previously worked at the University of Texas at Austin and NASA’s Goddard Space Flight Center.